eclipse-sumo/sumo/docs/web/docs/FAQ.md

 ### Why do I get errors about *missing files* / *file not found* even though the file exists?

-  Sumo uses the space character to separate file paths.
-This means it will not be able to load files with a path such as *C:\\Program Files\\foo.xml* (even when adding quotation marks).
+  SUMO versions before 1.0.0 use the space character to separate file paths.
+This means it will not be able to load files with a path such as *C:\\Program Files\\foo.xml* even when adding quotation marks.
+Since 1.0.0 the ',' (comma) is used so these paths should work.
   Additionally, SUMO may fail to load files if the name contains characters outside the basic [ASCII set](https://en.wikipedia.org/wiki/Ascii).

 ## NETCONVERT